Class 9 Computer Science Solved Past Paper 2018

 Ans: (i) Router:

-It supports the networking of a wide range of portable devices that work on low battery.
+3. It supports the networking of a wide range of portable devices that work on low batteries.
 These devices include a mobile phone, mouse, keyboard, wireless speaker, wireless headset, tablet, laptop computer, and personal computer.

 Q.5 Define computer ethics and write down some important moral guidelines for the ethical use of computer technology.